 Philadelphia, Sept.
-25 .- With all the oreliminaries incidental to formal opening and organization out of the way, the delegates to the international con-freence on tuberculosis today gave un-divided attention to the technical discussion on the care and prevention of contumption.
-The leading men of Europe and America in the war on the disease joined in the discussion.
-Provisions for advanced case of tuberculo-sis, prophylactic measures in tuberculo-sis, hygenic requirements for sanatoria were among the questions taken up at the morning session.
+25.-With all the preliminaries incidental to formal open-ing and organization out of the way, the delegates to the international conthe delegates to the international con-freence on tuberculosis today gave un-divided attention to the technical dis-cussion on the care and prevention of contumption.
+The leading men of Europe and America in the war on the disease toined in the discussion. disease joined in the discussion.
+Pro-visions for advanced case of tuberculo-sis, prophylactic measures in tuberculosis, hygenic requirements for sanatoria were among the questions taken up at the morning session.